-The lifestyle in Barcelona is filled with exciting nightlife, cultural events, attractions, fine food and great shopping.
+Expat life in Barcelona is filled with exciting cultural events, attractions, fine food, nightlife and great shopping.

 People in Barcelona generally place equal importance on work and living well.
 Most stores and businesses in the city open around 9am or 10am and are open until late.
 The busiest time for restaurants in Barcelona is around 10pm, while clubs and bars can still be filling up well after midnight.